 Typically, these scleral lenses are worn during waking hours and wearers have to be trained in how to apply, remove and clean them properly.
 Since special factors have to be considered with fitting a patient with scleral lens to manage dry eye, only an advanced contact lens practitioner can undertake the procedure.

 There are many variations of soft contact lens when it comes to water content – ranging from 38% water to more than 70% water.
 Wearing soft contact lens with higher water content might actually worsen your dry eyes, as they can actually soak up your own tears into the lens material.

 By contrast, a pair of soft contact lens that has lower water content level will allow your eyes to breathe and retain moisture instead of drying them.
-Consulting your contact-lens specialist to make sure that you are using the best contact lens for your condition can go a long way towards reducing such symptoms.
+Consulting your contact-lens expert to make sure that you are using the best contact lens for your condition can go a long way towards reducing such symptoms.